 It also ensures the efficient and effective utilization of resources across the organization.
-In other words, it’s the process of strategic planning to make the best use of resources depending on their capacity and availability by following a systematic process.
+In other words, it’s the strategic planning process to make the best use of resources depending on their capacity/availability and deliver every project within time and budget.

 Here, project managers will look after the client’s requirements, assess the scope of the project, and will also predict and evaluate the resource demand.
 As a part of the process, they will request resources from resource managers to fulfill this demand.

 The resource managers will now assess the new requirement, find out the gap between the demand and the available workforce, and look for different ways to fill this gap.
-This will include either hiring new workforce from the market or juggling resources that are available within the organization.
+This will include hiring a new workforce from the market or juggling resources available within the organization.
 Thus, the ability to forecast requirements and develop a strategy to plan, allocate, schedule, and utilize the resources and their competencies effectively is termed resource planning.

-Resource planning is a crucial part of the project management process as it plays a key role in a project’s success.
+Thus, resource planning is a crucial part of the project management process as it plays a key role in a project’s success.

-- Allows project resource planning for pipeline projects
+Allows resource planning for pipeline projects

-- Bridge the capacity gap proactively
+Bridges the capacity gap proactively

-Demand forecasting, one of the major pillars of resource planning, identifies the excess or shortage of resources by comparing the resource demand against the existing capacity.
+Demand forecasting, one of the significant pillars of resource planning, identifies the excess or shortage of resources by comparing the resource demand against the existing capacity.
 Based on this data, managers can implement the right resourcing treatments to bridge the capacity and demand gap.

-- CASE I: Excess of resources
+CASE I: Excess of resources

-- CASE II: Shortfall of resources
+CASE II: Shortfall of resources

 When the resource demand is higher than the capacity, there is a shortage of resources.
 It can be resolved by exploring two different resourcing channels.